Aditya-y9/FDS_LAB/src/LAB5/TerminalOutput.md

 Enter your choice:
 3
 Enter the element you want to add First:
-Aditya
+Yedurkar
 Elements of the positional list are:
- -- Aditya
+ -- Yedurkar
 Size of the positional list is: 1
-First node is :Aditya
+First node is :Yedurkar
-Last node is :Aditya
+Last node is :Yedurkar

 1. First element
 2. Last element